htmercury/Cpp-Keylogger/README.md

 # Cpp-Keylogger (Completed)
 Advanced keylogger made in C++ that works on Window 7, 8, 8.1, And 10 - **Use at your own discretion** <br/><br/>
 This is a keylogger I learned from Udemy for educational purposes.
-Please do not use this code for illegal or immoral purposes and keep it open source! <br/>
+Please do not use this code for illegal or immoral purposes and keep it open source!
+The project also includes a decryption program will accepts an encrypted log file and translates it to a human readable language. <br/>
 If you would like to take the course yourself, check it out [here](https://www.udemy.com/how-to-create-an-advanced-keylogger-from-scratch-for-windows).

+### Features
+  * Lots of comments in each of the source files for the user
+  * Low-resource usage/non-intensive process and generates no windows when ran
+  * Asynchronous execution of processes
+  * Capture all keystrokes using system hooks
+  * Automatically log the time and date when a log file is produced
+  * Uses Base64 encryption with slight modifications and encodes the log multiple times
+  * Generates and invokes a powershell script that can attach the encrypted log and email it
+  * Lots of customization options in the source code for user to modify:
+    * Name of the process
+    * Email to send from and send to
+    * Time between each log file generation
+    * When to enable and disable the keyboard hooks
+    * Method of encryption used
+    * Format which the keys are recorded

 ### Prerequisites